-Twenty-four wells were sampled in May 2008 and were analyzed for BTEX, PAHs, metals (arsenic, chromium, lead), and cyanide.
+Twenty-six wells were sampled and analyzed for BTEX, PAHs, metals (arsenic, chromium, lead), and cyanide.
 Two duplicate samples were also collected for QA/QC purposes.
 Analytical results are presented in Table 5-11.
 Laboratory analytical data sheets are presented in Appendix E.